Press releases are a form of publicity you can use to turn company news into marketing opportunities. And it’s not limited to the big players.

-You can draft a single release for wide distribution, but it’s a better idea to tweak a number of releases to fit different media venues.
-With a little rework, the same information can be tailored for an industry publication, a local newspaper, or your own blog.
+With a little rework, the same information can be tailored to appeal to industry publications, a local newspaper or your own blog.

 How to Draft a Press Release

-Many news releases are generated every day, so make yours count.
+News outlets receive dozens of press releases every day, so make yours count.
 Formatting and clarity are important.
-The material should be presented in the following order and include certain basic information beyond your news story:
+The material should be presented in the following order and include certain basic information beyond your news story.

-- Contact — Provide the name, number, and an email address for the contact person at your company who is authorized to answer questions from the media.
+- Contact — Provide the name, phone number and email address for the person at your company authorized to answer media questions.

 - Headline — Create a compelling headline and keep it under two lines.
-Place it in full caps, and bold it.
+Use all caps and bold it.

-- Dateline —Start your story with a dateline that includes your city and state in caps followed by the date. (e.g., DETROIT, MI, March, 3, 2010)
+- Dateline —Start your story with a dateline that includes your city and state in caps followed by the date. (e.g., DETROIT, MI, March, 3, 2022)

-- Body —Keep the body of your release straightforward and lead with the most important information first.
-Don’t expect the entire text of your release to be used.
-You want to create interest and keep it.
+- Body —Keep your release’s body copy straightforward.
+Lead with the most important information; you want to create interest and keep it.
+Don’t expect anyone to use the entire text of your release.
 The first sentence should be a killer and not a sleeper.
 Include the “who”, “what”, “when”, “why”, “where” and “how” in descending order of importance.

 - Boilerplate — Finish your release with a short paragraph about your company.
-Consider it an introduction to readers who aren’t familiar with who you are or what you do.
-You can use this in all your press releases, so be sure to save it.
+Consider it an introduction to readers not familiar with who you are or what you do.
+You can use the “boilerplate” in all your press releases to provide a consistent summary of your business.

 Press Release Tips and Tricks